10 Things to Do Before the Cyberpunk 2077 Release Date

 If you don’t want to pay full price for a copy of the game, make sure you keep your eyes out for deals in 2020.

-If you somehow still have an active Best Buy Gamers Club Unlocked account, you can still take 20% off of a pre-order.
+Amazon is currently selling the standard edition for $49.94.
+That’s one of the best deals we’ve been able to find.

-If you don’t have a GCU account active, but are part of Best Buy’s My Best Buy Program (it’s free), you can pre-order a copy of the game and get $10 in rewards certificates.
+If you join Best Buy’s My Best Buy Program (it’s free), you get $10 in rewards certificates if you pre-order a copy of the game.

 Retailers like NewEgg sometimes knock $5-10 off the price to stay competitive so make sure you look around before paying full price.
 Sites like Slickdeals will help.